 - Because of Extension, one of the most fragile pieces to the marine ecosystem is making a comeback, and commercial oyster farming is developing as a new economic activity.

-A Stronger 4-HRenewed support of 4-H by ACES administration and donors has created 9 endowed positions called 4-H Foundation Agents.
+Building a Stronger 4-HRenewed support of 4-H by ACES administration and donors has created 9 endowed positions called 4-H Foundation Agents.
 The 4-H program is now available in more than 50% of Alabama schools.
 Current 4-H members identified programs of greatest interest:

 - Environmental Education 31%